 I completed my PhD in Development Economics from the University of Cambridge (UK), where I was the recipient of the Nehru-Cambridge and the British Chevening Scholarships.
 My PhD work received the Wrenbury Award.
-After my doctoral studies, I joined the Applied Economics Department at Cambridge as a Research Associate for three years, before moving to the Open University as a Research Consultant.
-I am now a Reader in Development Economics at the University of Liverpool Management School, where I also teach the subject.
+After completing my doctoral studies in 2001, I joined the Applied Economics Department at Cambridge as a Research Associate working on Gender and Rural Labour Markets and also did Consultancy work for three years.
+Currently, I an Associate Professor (Reader) in Gender and Development at the University of Liverpool Management School, where I also teach in this area.
 I am the co-director of India in the World Research Centre and coordinate the Development Research Initiative (DRIVE) - a Multidisciplinary Knowledge Platform at the Management School.
-I am also the Research Impact Lead for the Management School.

 Keen about the impact of my research on policy and practice, I have led several knowledge exchange projects.
 Noteworthy is the work with stakeholders of India's microfinance sector to enhance its impact on rural women's livelihoods (https://www.liverpool.ac.uk/management/research/impact/microfinance-india/).
 I have also contributed to India's menstrual health policy by delineating a role for informed choice in improving the inclusivity and sustainability of menstrual interventions (https://www.liverpool.ac.uk/management/research/impact/menstrual-hygiene/).
-My work has been funded by DFID, Newton Trust, the British Academy and UKRI among others and has been published in leading peer-reviewed journals and also features periodically in media outlets both in India and the UK.
+My work has been funded by the British Academy, DFID, Nuffield Foundation, Newton Trust, and UKRI among others and has been published in leading peer-reviewed journals and also features periodically in media outlets both in India and the UK.